Dan Brandenburg

-Daniel R. Brandenburg (born February 16, 1973) is an American former football player who was a linebacker in the National Football League (NFL) for four seasons.
-He played college football for Indiana State University.
-He was drafted by the Buffalo Bills in the seventh round of the 1996 NFL Draft.
+Daniel R. Brandenburg (born February 16, 1973) is an American former professional football player who was a linebacker for four seasons in the National Football League (NFL).
+He played college football for the Indiana State Sycamores.
+He was selected by the Buffalo Bills in the seventh round of the 1996 NFL draft.

-In four seasons with the Sycamores, Brandenburg had 215 tackles (116 solo and 99 assist) while recording a school record 32 sacks (since broken).
+In four seasons at Indiana State University, Brandenburg had 215 tackles (116 solo and 99 assist) while recording a school record 32 sacks (since broken).
 He also set the school record for sacks in a season with 13 during his sophomore campaign.
 He was a two-time All-American, and three-time All-Missouri Valley Football Conference defensive end for the Sycamores.
-He was selected for the 1995 Blue-Gray Game and led the Blue squad to a 26-7 victory over the Gray squad.
+He was selected for the 1995 Blue-Gray Game and led the Blue squad to a 26–7 victory over the Gray squad.

 In three seasons with the Bills, he starred on special teams and was a reserve linebacker.
-He signed a free agent contract with the Eagles on March 4, 2000 and retired from football in August 2000.
+He signed a free agent contract with the Eagles on March 4, 2000, and retired from football in August 2000.